Should I Put My Social Media Accounts in My Will?

 May 18, 2016

-When you die, your Will contains information about who will be the Executor of your estate.
+When you die, your will contains information about who will be the executor of your estate.
 They will have the task of tracking down your online life if you’ve not detailed it all for them.
-This could include online banking, Amazon accounts, Ebay accounts and the usual social media suspects such as Facebook, Twitter and LinkedIn.
-Because much of our lives is now electronic, even contact information for people could be stored online.
+This could include online banking, Amazon accounts, eBay accounts and the usual social media suspects such as Facebook, Twitter and LinkedIn.
+Because much of our lives are now electronic, even contact information for people could be stored online.

 Twitter sensibly says it will work with the person who is authorised to deal with the estate and will delete the Twitter account.
 It does say though that It won’t provide access to the account, regardless of their relationship.

 Apple recently asked a family who had been given their mother’s iPad in her Will to get a court order to obtain access to the password, even though they’d been left the item specifically in her Will and had a copy of the Will and a death certificate.